hoverbike1/TOTK-Mods-collection/README.md

 You can use it with any Graphics other pack, ratio and cheats but it's not recommended.
 In order to play above 30 FPS, press Ctrl + U in game to unlock your framerate, like that you can play at 60, or more, with normal game speed.
 Don't forget to press Ctrl + U again, to lock back your framerate to 30fps, when you get a cutscene.
+  - Lazy Pack are made by Hover and merge several useful mods.
 </br>

 - Cheats :